NetzwergX/netzwergx.github.io/_posts/2012-08-27-release-jekyll-template-toolkit.md

 title: Release of Jekyll Template Toolkit (JTT)
 tags: [jekyll, git, github, github-pages, jtt]
 categories: [Jekyll]
-excerpt: Today i released my Jekyll Template toolkit, a collection of templates and layouts for jekyll, which is 100% compatible to github-pages.
+excerpt: Today I've released my Jekyll Template toolkit, a collection of templates and layouts for jekyll, which is 100% compatible to github-pages.
 ---
 The source code can be found in the
 [repository on GitHub](http://github.com/NetzwergX/jekyll-template-toolkit.git).